FJrodafo/Portfolio/App/README.md

 RESEND_API_KEY=your_resend_api_key
 ```

+> [!IMPORTANT]
+>
+> This same environment variable must be configured in the Vercel website if the application is to be deployed on that service.

 ## Install dependencies

 As well, this project must be initialized and the necessary dependencies installed with the following command (Make sure you are in the `App` directory):